 Dyspnea may occur with edema due to heart failure, DVT if PE has occurred, acute respiratory distress syndrome, or angioedema that involves the airways.

 Generalized, slowly developing edema suggests a chronic heart, kidney, or liver disorder.
 Although these disorders can also be life threatening, complications tend to take much longer to develop.

-For most patients with generalized edema, testing should include CBC, serum electrolytes, BUN, creatinine, liver function tests, serum protein, and urinalysis (particularly noting the presence of protein and microscopic hematuria).
-Other tests should be done based on the suspected cause (see Table: Some Causes of Edema)—eg, brain natriuretic peptide (BNP) for suspected heart failure or D-dimer for suspected PE.
+For most patients with generalized edema, testing should include complete blood count (CBC), serum electrolytes, blood urea nitrogen (BUN), creatinine, liver tests Laboratory Tests of the Liver and Gallbladder Laboratory tests are generally effective for the following: Detecting hepatic dysfunction Assessing the severity of liver injury Monitoring the course of liver diseases and the response to treatment... read more , serum protein, and urinalysis (particularly noting the presence of protein and microscopic hematuria).
+Other tests should be done based on the suspected cause (see table Some Causes of Edema Some Causes of Edema )—eg, brain natriuretic peptide (BNP) for suspected heart failure or D-dimer for suspected pulmonary embolism.

 Patients with isolated lower-extremity swelling should usually have venous obstruction excluded by ultrasonography.